NVIDIA/NeMo/docs/source/asr/asr_language_modeling.rst

 ASR Language Modeling
 #####################

 Language models have shown to help the accuracy of ASR models.
-NeMo support the following two approaches to incorporate language models into the ASR models:
+NeMo supports the following two approaches to incorporate language models into the ASR models:

     * :ref:`ngram_modeling`
     * :ref:`neural_rescoring`

 It is possible to use both approaches on the same ASR model.